GayatriPraharshita187/bvrith-de-c1-team11-fitpulse-wellness-analytics-hub/docs/synthetic_data_assumptions.md

-# Synthetic Data Assumptions

 **Week:** 2
-**Purpose:** Document how educational data is created.
+**Purpose:** Document how the synthetic data used in the FitPulse Wellness Analytics project is created.

 ---

 ## 1. Synthetic Data Boundary

-This project uses synthetic educational data only.
-It must not be presented as real company, customer, citizen, player, patient, government, or platform data.
+This project uses **synthetic wellness and fitness data only**.
+It must not be presented as real user, patient, customer, company, or healthcare data.
+All records are generated solely for educational and demonstration purposes.

 ---